Saelyria/Braid/Documentation/9-HowItWorks.md

 RxSwift is added with extensions on `Reactive` in the RxSwift subspec of Braid.
 It adds methods to the section binders to allow their
 'bind cell type' methods to be given `Observable` model/view model arrays, and works in basically the same way as their vanilla counterparts.
-Only real weird thing is that, when the Rx subspec is included in the project, there's a Swift flag named `RX_TABLEAU` that gets defined that adds stuff like a dispose bag to the table binder to save its section binders' subscriptions.
+Only real weird thing is that, when the Rx subspec is included in the project, there's a Swift flag named `RX_BRAID` that gets defined that adds stuff like a dispose bag to the table binder to save its section binders' subscriptions.

 With that, that's pretty much how everything works - you should hopefully know enough now that you can read through the source and have